Calculating wage tax/national insurance contributions

 The amount of wage tax/national insurance contributions you must withhold is based on the bracket rate for the wage tax/national insurance contributions.

-In 2025 there will be 3 bands: a first band with a wage up to €38,441, a second band with a wage from €38,441 to €76,817 and a third band with a wage of €76,817 or more.
-From a wage of €38,441 you only charge wage tax and no national insurance contributions.
+For a wage from more than €38,883 you only calculate wage tax and no national insurance contributions.
 Employees who have reached the state pension age do not pay the state pension contribution, but do pay the surviving dependants and long-term care contributions.

 With certain forms of wages you do not withhold wage tax/national insurance contributions from your employee's wages, as you bear the expense.
 This is what are referred to as the final levy.